project-poodle/poodle/design.md

     Magic

 - Lead by a __magic__ byte

 - Followed by key length, then key content (if applicable)

 - Followed by value length, then value content (if applicable)

 - Followed by scheme length, then scheme content (if applicable)

 - Followed by timestamp (8 bytes) and signature (32 bytes) (if applicable)
+  - The 64 bytes signature is a sizable data, and is present in:
+    - Network traffic for Distributed Ledger Consensus
+    - Consensus block data for Distributed Ledger Consensus
+  - The 64 bytes signature is __not__ present in:
+    - SSTable for Distributed Ledger or Raft
+    - Replication log for Raft

 ### Data Encode Magic ###